StratusLab/documentation/source/contributor-guide/02-code-mgt.rst

 ------------

 The collaboration has chosen to use Maven as its build system.
-Consequently, all of the code is build using the standard Maven workflows.
+Consequently, all of the code is built using the standard Maven workflows.
 The collaboration maintains a common top-level ``pom.xml`` file to manage plug-ins and dependencies.
 New dependencies should be discussed on the developers' mailing list and then added to the